YasserDRIF/Toggle-Tweaker/README.md

 ## Contributors

-Just wanted to note that I didn't write all these options myself some options are using other scripts or tools either downloading them or writing and using them So Thanks to the people who created those.
+Just wanted to note that I didn't write all these code myself, some options are using other scripts or tools either downloading them or writing and using them So Thanks to the people who created those.